 - D.2.1.
-Applicants for the Membership examination shall possess a Masters or Doctoral degree from an accredited university or college in Medical Physics, Physics, Science with Physics as a major option, Engineering or Applied Mathematics.
-Under exceptional circumstances, the Board may approve an application from a person with only a Bachelor's degree in one of the above fields. - D.2.2.
+Applicants for the Membership examination shall possess a Masters or Doctoral degree from an accredited university or college in Medical Physics, Physics, Science with Physics as a major option, Engineering or Applied Mathematics - D.2.2.
 Applicants for the Membership examination shall possess a minimum of two years full time equivalent comprehensive patient related experience in physics as applied to medicine following the qualifying degree as defined in section D.2.1.
 This experience must be completed by March 31st of the year the examination is to be taken, and must have been acquired in the previous 5 years. - D.2.3.
-The two years of clinical experience may include a residency but cannot include work or studies undertaken towards the award of a Masters or Doctoral degree.
-Patient-related work performed concurrently with Doctoral studies may be considered provided that the individual possesses a qualifying Masters degree and that the work itself was not in fulfillment of the Doctoral program requirements.
+The experience requirement of D.2.2 can be met during a CAMPEP Accredited Residency program or Bridging program but cannot include work or studies undertaken towards the award of a Masters or Doctoral degree. - D.2.4.
+The term "patient related" refers to a comprehensive set of activities such as the design, development, purchase, commissioning, calibration and use of medical equipment for the diagnosis and treatment of patients, as relevant to the subspecialty in which certification is sought.

-- D.2.4.
-The term "patient related" refers to a comprehensive set of activities such as the design, development, purchase, commissioning, calibration and use of medical equipment for the diagnosis and treatment of patients, as relevant to the subspecialty in which certification is sought. - D.2.5.
-Notwithstanding the requirements of D.2.2, a maximum of six months of fulltime equivalency may be recognized, at the discretion of the Board, for individuals who have significant experience in a relevant related profession, such as a physics assistant, associate physicist, or dosimetrist. - D.2.6.
-Three satisfactory letters of reference shall be provided, each attesting that the candidate meets the experience requirements of D.2.2 D.2.5 and has abided by the CCPM Code of Ethics (Section A).
+- D.2.5.
+Three satisfactory letters of reference shall be provided, each attesting that the candidate meets the experience requirements of D.2.2 D.2.4 and has abided by the CCPM Code of Ethics (Section A).
 The letters must be written by persons who have worked with the candidate in the previous 5 years and are directly familiar with the candidate's clinical experience.
 Two of the letters of reference must be from medical physicists.
 At least one medical physicist referee must be certified by the CCPM, ABR, ABMP or, at the discretion of the CCPM Board, by another recognized certifying body.
-The third letter must be from a board-certified physician. - D.2.7.
-For applicants to the exams that occur in 2020 and prior, applicants for certification in the Radiation Oncology Physics subspecialty must meet one of the following requirements: - successfully completed a graduate degree granted by a program accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP), or - successfully completed a CAMPEP certificate program after obtaining a PhD in physics or a related field, or - successfully completed a residency program accredited by CAMPEP, or - successfully completed a Bridging Program as described in Section G of these Regulations.

-Programs, accredited by other organizations, which are formally recognized by CAMPEP as being equivalent in content and expectations to CAMPEP accredited programs will be recognized as equivalent for the purpose or eligibility for the Membership exam.

-For applicants to the exams that occur in 2021 and after, new applicants for certification in Radiation Oncology Physics will be required to have successfully completed either a CAMPEP Accredited Residency program or a Bridging program.
-Individuals whose credentials have been accepted prior to this date, but have not successfully passed the CCPM Membership exams by January 1st, 2021, will retain their eligibility status for a period as specified in Section D.3.12.
+For applicants who have completed a Bridging program, one of the letters of reference must be provided by the program mentor as defined in Section G.3.2.
+For applicants who have completed a CAMPEP-accredited residency program in the previous 5 years, one of the letters of reference must be provided by their residency mentor or by the program director or site coordinator. - D.2.6.
+Applicants for certification in Radiation Oncology Physics will be required to have successfully completed either a CAMPEP Accredited Residency program or a Bridging program (Section G). - D.2.7.
+Applicants shall be members of the Canadian Organization of Medical Physicists (COMP).
+If applicants are not COMP members at the time of becoming CCPM members they must commit to becoming COMP members within 3 months or be subject to revocation of membership as outlined in Section D.13. - D.2.8.

-Notwithstanding this requirement, other applicants who do not meet this requirement may be considered in exceptional circumstances at the discretion of the Board

-D.2.8.
 The CCPM certification process is intended to serve Canadians.
-Candidates are expected to fulfill at least one of the following criteria: be a Canadian citizen; be a permanent resident of Canada; have completed a university degree in Canada; have completed a medical physics residency program in Canada; or have a confirmed clinical medical physicist position in Canada.
+Candidates are expected to fulfill at least one of the following criteria: be a Canadian citizen; be a permanent resident of Canada; have completed a university degree in Canada; have completed a CAMPEP Accredited Residency program in Canada; have completed a Bridging program in Canada; or have a confirmed clinical medical physicist position in Canada.